build-on-aws/content/posts/understanding-streaming-data-uses-cases-and-applications-how-to-move-to-real-time-analytics/index.md

 ---
-title: Understanding streaming data use cases and applications - how to move real time analytics
+title: What to Consider When Moving from Batch to Realtime Data Stream Processing
-description: Learn how we evolved into using real-time streaming analytics.
-We'll take a step back to deep-dive on streaming concepts and use cases, understand how to move your organization to leverage real-time streaming.
+description: Learn how we evolved from batch into using real-time streaming analytics and deep-dive on streaming concepts and use cases, understand what to consider when moving your organization to real-time streaming.
 tags:
   - analytics
   - big-data
   - real-time
   - traditional-analytics
   - batch-processing
-  - perishable-insights
   - commit-log
   - stream-store
   - stream-ingestion